Aditya-rgb/git_assignment_HeroVired/README.md

    git push -u origin feature/rectangle-area

 Next steps involved creating 2 pull requests
+I have created two pull requests into the geometry-calcualtor instead of dev and tested it there, then from geometry-calculator into main.
 First, geometry-calculator <- feature/circle-area, and getting it reviewed by shubham Rajak Second, geometry-calculator <- feature/rectangle-area, and getting it reviewed by shubham Rajak again Now the geomtery-calculator branch has the whole code with both circle area and rectangle code snippets.